 The Secrets to the Perfect Cup of Tea!

 One plant, Camellia Sinensis, creates the varieties of tea available.
 How the tea is processed (dried and/or oxidized) by the growers will determine if the leaf will become white, green, matcha (stone-ground tea), oolong, pu-erh, black, purple, or yellow tea.

 There are other plants that are brewed and consumed like tea and therefore commonly referred to as tea.
-For example, rooibos (an Afrikaans word meaning 'red bush') from South Africa, yerba mate from South America, and the broad range of herbals are actually fruits, plants and botanicals.
+For example, rooibos (an Afrikaans word meaning 'red bush') from South Africa, yerba mate from South America, and a broad range of herbals that are fruits, plants and botanicals.

 Whichever tea you prefer, here are the general brewing methods to get you started.

 There's nothing better than a good cup of tea.
 To ensure best results, consider these three things:

 When possible, using fresh filtered water will bring out the best flavor of your tea.

 A teaspoon is the simplest tool for measuring tea – or use one of our 'perfect spoons'.
 If using a teaspoon, measure one level teaspoon of loose tea (heaping for large leaf tea) for each 6 to 8 ounces of water (~ to 1 cup or mug).
 Pour prepared hot water over the tea to brew / steep according to the brewing instructions below.